-Lazard Ltd is subject to U.S. federal income taxes on its portion of Lazard Group's operating income.
-Lazard Group primarily operates in the U.S. as a limited liability company that is treated as a partnership for U.S. federal income tax purposes.
-As a result, Lazard Group's income from its U.S. operations is generally not subject to U.S. federal income taxes, because such income is attributable to the partners.
-In addition, Lazard Group is subject to UBT.
+Although a portion of Lazard Group's income is subject to U.S. federal income taxes, the principal difference between the U.S. federal statutory tax rate of 35.0% and Lazard Group's effective tax rates is due to Lazard Group primarily operating in the U.S. as a limited liability company that is treated as a partnership for U.S. federal income tax purposes.
+As a result, Lazard Group's income from its U.S. operations is generally not subject to U.S. federal income taxes, because taxes associated with such income represent obligations of the individual partners.
+Lazard Group, however, is subject to New York City Unincorporated Business Tax ("UBT"), which is attributable to Lazard Group's operations apportioned to New York City.
 UBT is incremental to the U.S. federal statutory tax rate.
 Outside the U.S., Lazard Group operates principally through subsidiary corporations that are subject to local income taxes.